Mitchell Wiggins

-Mitchell Lee Wiggins (born September 28, 1959) is an American former professional basketball player who played the shooting guard position.
+Mitchell Lee Wiggins (September 28, 1959 – September 9, 2024) was an American professional basketball player who was a shooting guard in the National Basketball Association (NBA).

-Early life

-Wiggins attended North Lenoir High School in LaGrange, North Carolina.

 College career

 He played collegiately at Truett-McConnell College, Clemson University and Florida State University.

 Wiggins averaged 23 points and nine rebounds per game during his two seasons at Florida State.

 Professional career

-Chicago Bulls (1983-1984)
+Chicago Bulls (1983–1984)

-Wiggins was selected by the Indiana Pacers as the 23rd overall pick of the 1983 NBA draft.
-He never played for the Pacers, spending his rookie year playing in all 82 regular season games while averaging twelve points, four rebounds and two assists per game for the Chicago Bulls.
+Wiggins was selected by the Indiana Pacers as the 23rd overall pick of the 1983 NBA draft and traded to the Chicago Bulls for Sidney Lowe and a 2nd round pick.
+In his rookie year, Wiggins played in all 82 regular season games while averaging twelve points, four rebounds and two assists per game.

-Houston Rockets (1984-1987)
+Houston Rockets (1984–1987, 1989–1990)

-In the 1984 off-season, Wiggins signed with the Houston Rockets, fighting for a berth in the starting lineup with Lewis Lloyd.
-In late 1986, however, after the Rockets appeared in the 1986 NBA Finals, losing to the Boston Celtics, the pair tested positive for cocaine, incurring a two-and-a-half-year suspension from the league.
+In the 1984 off-season, the Bulls traded Wiggins with draft picks to the Houston Rockets for Caldwell Jones.
+He mostly came off the bench behind John Lucas and Lewis Lloyd.
+In 1987, Lloyd and Wiggins tested positive for cocaine, incurring a two-and-a-half-year suspension from the league.